The elite commando journeys back to Space Sector 47B9 with the Dark Energy vials he has stolen.

 I settled back in my seat, and let myself drift.
 I was safe at last...

 A small stubby figure stood in the middle of another of those small rooms, illuminated by light that perforated down from the low white ceiling.
-The flooring was parquet, but the room smelt like a hospital.
+The flooring was fibre glass, but the room smelt like a hospital.

 He watched intently as a tracker rose high in the sky on his 3D screens.